canmom/canmom.github.io/_posts/animation/2024-01-14-little-witch.md

 The particle shader is very simple.
 It just takes the particle's age divided by its lifetime and uses this to interpolate from the bright magenta colour of magic down to a cyan colour.
 The emission strength is animated in the same way.
 The stage is set to act as a collider so it will bounce around for a bit.

-It's not a super complicated particle effect, much more advanced stuff is possible, but it got the job done.
+It's not a super complicated particle effect, much more advanced stuff is possible, but still plenty effective in combination with the reflections from the stage.

-### Truck-kun
+### The truck

-So at the end of the animation, the witch is run down by truck-kun.
-(Look close at the hiragana.)
+So at the end of the animation, the witch is run down by a truck.

 The truck zips across the screen very quickly without any easing at all.
 For just one frame prior to the impact we dim all the lights to near zero, creating an impact frame; then we turn them *all* on to maximum brightness, and gradually dim it.
 The curse, which represents the witch's life, gradually shrinks away.
 There's another brief flash at the very end as the witch is consumed by the curse.